 In 2004, the program was internationally endorsed as recommended best practice in a collaborative study between the Wisconsin Bureau of Aging & Disability Resources and the Wisconsin Office of Quality Assurance.

-From the findings of the research, it was identified that the essence of the program also needed to be expanded to all aspects of a person’s life so the benefits could be sustained by everyone in the care environment.
+From the findings of the research, it was identified that the essence of the program needed to be expanded to all aspects of a person’s life so the benefits could be sustained by everyone in the care environment.

 Three independent facilities took on to implement this culture enrichment program, one in Western Australia, one in Queensland, Australia and one in New Zealand.
-The results of implementing this entire program demonstrated that not only was the potential brought forth in residents and clients but also in the staff members.
+The results of implementing this entire program demonstrated that not only was the potential brought forth in residents and clients but in the staff members.
 In essence, there was a total transformation of the culture.

 In July 2009, Dementia Care Australia was honoured with the international IAHSA Excellence in Ageing Services Award given by IASHA representing 30 countries for the Spark of Life Culture Enrichment Program.